What is the wait list and how is it used?

 How will you notify me if I am accepted from the wait list?

-We will email or call you seeking information as to your current situation.
-If we are able to extend an offer of admission to you, we will call you.
+You will be notified via phone and/or email of your admission.
 We will then send you our admission package for your review.
 You will be given a short amount of time to make your decision.
 Because offers may be extended in the late summer toward the start of classes, this amount of time may be very short.
-It is extremely important that we have your current email address and phone number while you are on the wait list.

 What about financial assistance for candidates selected from the wait list?